Advancing NNP Training in Atlanta

 Contact Information

 The Dr. Allison Rose Memorial Fund, Inc. is incorporated within the state of Georgia and is currently applying for 501(c)(3) nonprofit status with the IRS.
-For questions about the scholarship fund, please contact Ian Rose, founder and chairman of the board of directors, at ianrose14@gmail.com.
+For any questions about the scholarship fund, please contact Ian Rose, founder and chairman of the board of directors.